 In order to demonstrate competence in self-supervision, the Doctor of Philosophy student shall be solely responsible for meeting deadlines and completing assignments.
+The student must maintain continuous enrollment throughout the program and is responsible for registration each semester.
 The student is also solely responsible for selecting, proposing, conducting, and reporting on the dissertation.
 In this process, the candidate may seek counsel from any source.